 However, many shops and attractions are now becoming much more accommodating for families with a child who has additional needs.

-Whether it's quiet hours to help your shopping trip be as relaxed as possible or assistance at theme parks, we've rounded up some of the places that will take your child's need into consideration.
+Whether it's a reduction in sensory stimulation to help your shopping trip be as relaxed as possible or assistance at theme parks, we've rounded up some of the places that will take your child's need into consideration.

 Supermarket quiet hoursBoth Toys R Us and ASDA trialled a quiet hour in 2016, and while there aren't any regular quiet hours for those with autism just yet, retailers are aiming to make the shopping experience more enjoyable for those with a family member with autism.